top of page

 Photo - Dr. Mark Holley

-There is one particular stone getting more interest than most.
+One particular stone stands out more than the others.
 It measures 3.5 feet tall and 5 feet across and features the carved image of a mastodon.
-Given the proposed age and location of the boulder, it lead to scientists to explore a possible connection between early humans in North America and the prehistoric megafauna that coexisted in the Great Lakes region.
+Given its proposed age and location, its lead scientists to explore the possible connection between early humans in North America and the prehistoric megafauna that once roamed the Great Lakes region.

-Mastodons roamed North America during the Pleistocene epoch from roughly 2.6 million to 10,000 years ago, but modern humans only entered North America roughly 12,000 years ago.
+Mastodons roamed North America during the Pleistocene epoch from roughly 2.6 million to 10,000 years ago, but modern humans only entered North America about 12,000 years ago.
 It's believed humans spread across the continent primarily from the west, eventually migrating into the Great Lakes region over centuries.
-That puts the timeline for the stone's carving at roughly 9,000 years ago, shortly after the end of the Ice Age during the early Holocene period.
+That puts the timeline for the stone's carving at about 9,000 years ago, shortly after the end of the Ice Age during the early Holocene period.
 At that time, the site now submerged in Grand Traverse Bay was dry land.
-If the timeline is correct, that would make the stone formation in Lake Michigan much older than England’s Stonehenge, which dates to approximately 5,000 years ago and was constructed during the late Neolithic period.
+If the timeline is correct, that would make the stone formation in Lake Michigan nearly twice as old as England’s Stonehenge, which dates to approximately 5,000 years ago and was constructed during the late Neolithic period.

 Photo- Dr. Mark Holley